anhchienhoang/sf4-cqrs-es-demo/README.md

 For the first time, it will take a bit of time to get the page is ready (running composer, npm...) and if you access to the homepage, it will display the waiting text.

+If there's a service that's not started yet, please run `$ docker-compose up -d` again

 Build Front-end while developing:
 ```bash